 #2 – Spinal Twist

-Start off with 1 set of 2 reps, with a hold of 10 seconds at each end position.
+Start with one set of 2 reps with a hold of 10 seconds at each end position.
 The intensity of this static stretch is light.
 Look for a light stretch and hold it for the longest period.

 Begin in a standing position, then move down to the floor by walking out with your hands.
-Move into a 4-point straight arm position, then slowly pull your hips backward.
+Move into a four-point straight arm position, and then slowly pull your hips backward.
 Straighten your upper body and lower body.
-Maintain good alignment with your ankles, knees and hips in the lower body and good alignment of the hips, shoulders and hands in the upper body.
-Drop your shoulders to get a deeper stretch in the mid back.
+Maintain proper alignment with your ankles, knees, and hips in the lower body and proper alignment of the hips, shoulders, and hands in the upper body.
+Drop your shoulders to get a deeper stretch in the midback.

 #4 – Forward Fold

 Begin in an upright standing position with your feet hip-width apart.
 Focus on pivoting in the hips.
-Maintain good alignment with the upper body.
-Slowly bend forward and start moving each of the vertebrae in the spine, let your arms hang at the floor and hold at the end position.
+Maintain proper alignment with the upper body.
+Bend forward slowly and start moving each of the vertebrae in the spine, let your arms hang at the floor, and hold at the end position.

-Start off with 1 set of 2 reps with a hold of 10 seconds.
+Start with one set of 2 reps with a hold of 10 seconds.
 The intensity of this static stretch is light.
-Look at elongating the muscles to have a light stretch.
+Look at elongating the muscles to have a slight stretch.

-If you want to learn how to permanently get rid of your back discomfort, then click here to check out the Fix My Back Pain program.
+If you want to learn how to get rid of your back discomfort permanently, then click here to check out the Low Back Pain Solved program, here!